Besides real estate, retirement plans and pensions are often the largest assets in a marriage.

 Once the type of plan has been identified, the next step is to determine its value.

 Some plans are easier to divide and usually only require an accurate accounting of when money was added and withdrawn over the years.
-Other plans, however, can be difficult to value and require an expert to review it.
+Other plans, however, can be difficult to value and require an expert to review them.

 Splitting the retirement plan